Bilingual editions of poetry originally published in Hebrew are not easy to find. Here are some options (UPDATED 9/20/19) —

 - At the Stone of Losses.
 T. Carmi.
 Translated and with an introduction by Grace Schulman.
 (Jewish Poetry Series) Philadelphia, PA: Jewish Publication Society, 1985.
 (Also fond of this author, who is widely known as a translator as well; Carmi was born in the U.S. to Hebrew-speaking parents and lived in the U.S., Europe, and Israel.)

 - Women’s Hebrew Poetry on American Shores: Poems by Anne Kleiman and Annabelle Farmelant.
 Translated by Adriana X. Jacobs and Yosefa Raz.
 Edited by Shachar Pinsker.
 Detroit: Wayne State University, 2016.
-(Have not read this one yet, so cannot comment other than to say the idea intrigues me and it IS a currently published bilingual edition.)
+(Love both these poets, who are quite different, and highly recommend this book for its unusual poetic uses of Hebrew.)

 More Collections, Old and New